 The Board of Directors of the Master HOA will be responsible for the governance of the Master HOA and will retain a property manager to maintain the Common Areas.
 The Master HOA will collect an escrow fee from home owners for the post-construction review by the Town Engineer of inspection and maintenance reports required in connection with the SWPPP and will be responsible for the payment of the fee to the Town.
 The Master HOA will also be responsible for the ongoing care, maintenance, life-cycle and eventual replacement of the vegetative screening contained in the landscaping plan for the project.
 The Master HOA will also contract with a private hauler to remove all solid waste and recyclables from Silo Ridge in compliance with all applicable federal, state and local rules and regulations.
-The owner of the Golf Club will be responsible for the management and operation of the conservation easement and will serve as liaison with the organization holding the conservation easement on the open space.
+The Master HOA will also be the liaison with the organization holding the conservation easement on the open space.

-Each individual condominium association will be governed by its own Board of Managers and the single-family homes and lots will be governed by the Board of Directors of the Master HOA.
-The Boards of Managers will be responsible for the governance of the buildings and amenities within each Condominium association.
+The individual Component associations will be governed by their own Board of Directors/ Managers (see attached chart) who will be responsible for governance of the buildings and amenities within each Component.